ErstonGreatman/ffxiv-act-chat-extractor/README.md

 # FFXIV ACT Chat Extractor (FACE)
 ### A React app for parsing/filtering FFXIV ACT logs

 FACE is an app to enable you able to effectively view chat logs, filter them by chat channels, and save them if desired.
-Primarily intended to support role-players, the idea was to be able to capture an in-game roleplaying session without having to copy, paste, scroll, copy, paste, scroll, ad nauseum.
+Primarily intended to support role-players, the idea was to be able to capture an in-game roleplaying session without having to copy, paste, scroll, copy, paste, scroll, ad nauseam.
 The aim is to have color-coding for each channel and exporting to various mediums.

-This was inspired/taken from [https://github.com/isalin/ACT-Log-Extractor](https://github.com/isalin/ACT-Log-Extractor), whose initial work, especially with the RegEx (*shudders*) inspired me to try and update it.
+This was inspired/taken from [https://github.com/isalin/ACT-Log-Extractor](https://github.com/isalin/ACT-Log-Extractor), whose initial work, especially with the RegEx (*shudders*) inspired me to try to update it.
 It's written in React with TypeScript and Emotion.
 I might add something like Pose for better animations with elements.

 ## Usage